Living Museums is dedicated to history and heritage projects - created with and for young people

 SPITFIRE OVER THE MIDLANDS

-This film is a record of a project in which we looked at the impact of the Spitfire plane on people's lives.
+In this project, we looked at the impact of the Spitfire plane on people's lives.
 We worked with 175 young people across the Midlands.

 THE MUSEUM OF LOST STORIES